 After our visit with the Maasai people, we headed back out into the Mara plains surrounding them, where soon enough, something very special awaited us.

-We captured plenty of images of the leopardess sleeping, but in the glary conditions and contending with dappled light, photography wasn’t particularly easy.
+We captured plenty of images of the leopardess sleeping, but in the glary conditions and contending with dappled light, photography was not particularly easy.
 I may go through those images at some stage and publish something.

-What we didn’t know, but quickly learned, was that these two leopards were mating!
+What we did not know, but quickly learned, was that these two leopards were mating!

-He didn’t need to climb much higher than this, as the female descended and began walking into the scrub.
+He did not need to climb much higher than this, as the female descended and began walking into the scrub.

 The female soon enough swished her tail and brushed against the male, signalling her readiness for mating.